hschellman/training-docs/_episodes/11-expert-in-the-room-larsoft.md

 ## Video Session

 <!--The session will be captured on video a placed here after the workshop for asynchronous study.-->
-The session was captured for your asynchronous review.
+The May 2022 session was captured for your review and will be replaced with the May 2023 version.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/E1I9V4sdzHk" title="DUNE Computing Tutorial May 2022 Expert in the Room, LArSoft" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>